EnterpriseDB/tpa/RELNOTES.md

   for BDR clusters, without having to duplicate lock timeout management from pgbench-bdr.yml

+- Only add required lines to /etc/hosts, rather than generating the file from scratch

 - Accept optional per-volume `fstype`, `fsopts`, `mountopts`, `readahead`, `owner`, `group`, `mode` vars for volumes